Esmendez90/readmeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  Given a command-line application that accepts user input, when the user is prompted for information about the their project, then a high-quality, professional README.md is generated.
-The user will answer questions for title, username, email, installation, license, contribution, tests, and questions.
-Once all prompts are answered, then a professional README is created.
+  Given a command-line application that accepts user input, when I am prompted for information about my application repository, then a high-quality, professional README.md is generated with the following sections: title, license, user story, description, installation, usage, contributions, tests, and questions.
+Upon answering all the prompts about my repository then a professional README is generated.

   ## Installation
   init -y

   ## Usage
-  My projects are open source projects.
-Please, contact me for any questions.
+  n/a

   ## Video
   <https://youtu.be/A4YMhIymC6I>